NVIDIA/bionemo-framework/internal/infra-bionemo/README.md

 These are defined at the repository's top-level [`pyproject.toml`](../../pyproject.toml) file.
 Follow the instructions outlined in the [top-level README](../../README.md).
 Once you have your local virtual environment ready, you may install this project's code by running the following:
-To setup, create a virtual environment, install dependencies, the project, and the pre-commit hooks:
 ```bash
 pip install -e .
 ```